Skip to content

 Recordings

-In all interactive assignmets, you will have to record a 5 minute video explaing your code.
+In all interactive assignments, you will have to record a 5 minute video explaining your code.
 Use OBS or any software you prefer to record your screen while you explain your code.
 But for this one, just send me the video showing the repo and the repo invites sent to me.

 Development tools